Darko-Martinovic/DBHelper/README.md

-CreatePartitionScheme             | Shows how to create the partition scheme and the partition function CreateStoredProc                  | Shows how to create the stored procedure CreateTable                       | Shows how to create traditional - disk based tables CreateStoredProc                  | Shows how to create the stored procedure ExtProperties                     | Shows how to manipulate with extended properties RebuildIndexes                    | Shows how to rebuild indexes and update statistics ServerConfiguration               | Shows how to get the server configuration
+CreatePartitionScheme             | Shows how to create the partition scheme and the partition function CreateStoredProc                  | Shows how to create the stored procedure CreateTable                       | Shows how to create traditional - disk based tables ExtProperties                     | Shows how to manipulate with extended properties RebuildIndexes                    | Shows how to rebuild indexes and update statistics ServerConfiguration               | Shows how to get the server configuration